iDoMeteor/meteor-skeleton/iDoMeteor-Coding-Guidelines.md

   * Do name object parameters coming in from clients 'submission' to clearly mark it as needing careful validation
-  * Do please test your code locally using meteor shell & logs I will not accept code that throws nasty messages, junk, is crashy, does not handle improperly formed requests, clashes with MP naming conventions or if I feel that they are generic and therefore probably not very well thought out and probably going to cause others problems.
+  * Do please test your code locally using meteor shell & logs
   * Do put code with code and comments with comments
   * Do talk with me if you intend to submit pull requests with any kind of major structural changes, there is a lot